Deep Red: Production

 The film was shot mainly on-location in Turin in sixteen weeks.
 Additional scenes were shot in Rome and Perugia.
 Argento chose Turin because at the time there were more practising Satanists there than in any other European city, excluding Lyon.
-He had previously shot parts of The Cat o' Nine Tails (1971) in the city.
-Filming locations included Santa Costanza Church and Teatro Carignano.
+He had previously shot parts of The Cat o' Nine Tails and Four Flies on Grey Velvet (both 1971) in the city.
+Filming locations included Piazza C.L.N., Santa Costanza Church and Teatro Carignano.
 Argento would later revisit Carignano 25 years later in Sleepless (2001).
 The "House of the Screaming Child" was Villa Scott, a historical villa owned at the time by a convent of nuns and operated as a boarding school.

 Argento's original working title for the film was La Tigre dei Denti a Sciabola (The Sabre-Toothed Tiger), matching the "animal" motif of his previous gialli.

 Co-writer Bernardino Zapponi said the inspiration for the murder scenes came from him and Argento thinking of painful injuries to which the audience could relate, as the pain of being stabbed or shot is outside the experience of most viewers.
 Their original screenplay ran approximately 500 pages, but after it was deemed unfilmable, Argento shortened it to 321.
 The use of a psychic medium originated from an early draft of Four Flies on Grey Velvet (1971).

 The close-up shots of the killer's hands, clad in black leather gloves, were performed by director Dario Argento himself.
 Argento was convinced that having all the killing scenes performed by himself would be quicker and easier than teaching the moves to an actor, who would require endless re-takes to perform everything to the director's satisfaction.
 The film's special effects, which include several mechanically operated heads and body parts, were created and executed by Carlo Rambaldi.

 As was common in Italian filmmaking at the time, Deep Red was shot without sync sound, and all dialogue was dubbed in post-production.
 The screenplay was written in both Italian and English, all actors except for Clara Calamai spoke in English.
 The Italian dub cast included Isa Bellini (Calamai), Wanda Tettoni (Del Balzo), and Corrado Gaipa (Meniconi).
 The English dub cast included Cyril Cusack, Ted Rusoff, Carolyn De Fonseca, Geoffrey Copleston, Michael Forest, and Edward Mannix.
 David Hemmings dubbed himself.